 Harpending discusses his work on how assortative mating can mimic strong selection.
-I sense this presentation might be difficult to follow if you aren’t familiar with his work (a link to that is here).
+I sense this presentation might be difficult to follow if you aren’t familiar with his work.
 Not much value in the question session, which gets derailed by issues concerning scaling when estimating heritability.

 Aldo Rustichini: Determinants of Inequality and Intergenerational Mobility (slides)

-A tough presentation to follow – you need to use the slides to have a chance of getting across it – and not recommended for those not mathematically inclined.
+A tough presentation to follow - you need to use the slides to have a chance of getting across it - and not recommended for those not mathematically inclined.
 The highlight is Greg Cochran trying not to jump out of his chair between the 7 and 8 minute mark due to some comments about heritability.
-Cochran also deflates the idea that there is a high level of false paternity in humans – for more on that, check out this post by Razib Khan.
+Cochran also deflates the idea that there is a high level of false paternity in humans.